-The subTerranean Haptic INvestiGator Project is an EU H2020 funded project which brings together lead researchers to focus on haptic navigation for walking robots.
+The subTerranean Haptic INvestiGator Project, or THING for short, is an EU H2020 funded project which brings together lead researchers to focus on haptic navigation for walking robots.
 The project will focus on developing new terrain sensing, estimation and control technology for the Anymal quadruped.
 In addition to ORI, partners will include ETH Zurich, Poznan University of Technology, Universities of Edinburgh and Pisa as well as industrial partners such as ANYbotics, KGMH Cuprum (a major Polish mining company) and the City of Zurich.

 Compared with wheels, legs can provide superior mobility and agility.
 Scaling obstacles, leveraging the environment (e.g. for support, for pushing-off), adapting to the condition of terrain, and executing dynamic manoeuvres like jumping or bounding, are some capabilities of legged locomotion.
 However, such advanced mobility requires advanced perception.
 To plan an aggressive manoeuvre, for example, the robot should know the geometry of the environment (i.e. where it can place its feet), but critically, the robot needs awareness of its physical properties (e.g. friction of a wet slope, compliance of soft dirt, stability of a rock formation), in order to decide where it ought to place its feet.